spatie/laravel-data/docs/getting-started/quickstart.md

 Extending your data objects from the base `Data` object is the only requirement for using the package.
 We add the requirements for a post as public properties.

-The `PostStatus` is an native enum:
+The `PostStatus` is a native enum:

 ```php
 enum PostStatus: string